-Disconnect power and all cables from your K3.
+☐ Disconnect power and all cables from your K3.
 Remove the nine screws to free the top cover as shown in Figure 1.
-After the cover is open, lift it gently to reach the speaker wire connector.
-Unplug the speaker then set the top cover aside in a safe place.
+After the cover is opereach the speaker wire connector.
+Unplug the speaker then set the top cover aside in a safe plant. n, lift it gently to ce.
+Whenever you remove screws from a panel, if one screw seems too tight to loo without damaging it, first loosen the other screws then try again.
+Sometimes one osen screw binds in its hole when the other screws are tightened.